jimenasalinas/Tableau-Automated-Monthly-Reporting/README.md

 # Tableau Automated Monthly Reporting
  Automated monthly reporting dashboard examples using Tableau

-- Tableau can be a great tool for simplifying monthly reporting processes, using the Tableau Server scheduling function can help save a lot of time updating data sources or running reports.
+- Tableau can be a great tool for simplifying monthly reporting processes using the Tableau Server scheduling function can help save a lot of time updating data sources or running reports.
 This repository includes some report examples that helped me streamline monthly reporting processes.

 # Monthly Operations Project Pipeline